 Any student who has taken a course at York College will be permitted to repeat this course.
 While both grades will appear on the student's permanent record, the quality points earned on the basis of the higher grade will be used in the computation of the cumulative grade point average.
 Since grades and quality points are not transferred from other institutions, a course may only be repeated at York College.

-York College issues final grade reports at the end of each semester (December and May) and at the end of each summer semester.
-These grades are posted on-line and appear directly on the student's transcript on MyYCP.
+York College issues final grades at the end of each semester and these grades are posted on-line and appear directly on the student's transcript on MyYCP.

 The college residency requirement policy requires that the final 30 credit hours of a student's degree requirements be completed as coursework at York College.
 Because a student should take most of his or her upper-division courses in the major during this time, it is important that these advanced credit hours be completed at the College.
 Therefore, no transfer credits or CLEP examinations are accepted in the final 30-credit hours of a student's coursework.
 Students who are enrolled in the Baccalaureate Completion Program for Registered Nurses are exempt from this requirement.